clavery/nvim-sfcc/README.md

 - log viewing/tailing
   - see [b2c-tools][4] for a `tail` command
 - SFCC types
-  - use nvim's LSP plugins and your `tsconfig.json` or `jsconfig.json` and add types from [https://github.com/SalesforceCommerceCloud/dw-api-types](https://github.com/SalesforceCommerceCloud/dw-api-types) or [https://github.com/openmindlab/sfcc-dts/](https://github.com/openmindlab/sfcc-dts/)
+  - Use your `tsconfig.json` or `jsconfig.json` and add types from [https://github.com/SalesforceCommerceCloud/dw-api-types](https://github.com/SalesforceCommerceCloud/dw-api-types) or [https://github.com/openmindlab/sfcc-dts/](https://github.com/openmindlab/sfcc-dts/).
+See [LSP Configuration](#lsp-configuration)

 ## Installation